sandialabs/Fugu/README.md

 ```
 conda install Sphinx
 ```
-Navigate to the Fugu/docs folder
+Navigate to the Fugu/docs folder.
+Use the sphinx-build html command to generate the html files on your computer.
 ```
 sphinx-build -b html -a source/ build/html
 ```
 The documentation will be in docs/build/html
-Open introductionlhtml.
+Open introduction.html.
 From this page you can you can navigate through the full website.